-I am a first year PhD researcher and a part of the NERC SPHERES Doctoral Training Partnership.
+I am a fourth year PhD researcher and a part of the NERC SPHERES Doctoral Training Partnership.

-I am a social scientist by training but have an interdisciplinary research focus, applied within human dimensions of biodiversity conservation.
+I am a social scientist by training but have an interdisciplinary research focus, applied within human ecology and human dimensions of biodiversity conservation.
 I have worked with and researched conservation related topics for the past five years.
-This has spanned several countries, organisations and projects such as monitoring of jaguar populations in Costa Rica, rewilding of large mammals in Argentina, studying impacts of biodiversity conservation on the Sustainable Development Goals through Cambridge Conservation Initiative and environmental education and management at Nordens Ark in Sweden.
+This has spanned several countries, organisations and projects such as monitoring of jaguar populations in Costa Rica, studying rewilding of large mammals in Argentina, evaluating the impacts of biodiversity conservation on the Sustainable Development Goals through Cambridge Conservation Initiative and environmental education at Nordens Ark in Sweden.

 My research project is focused on human-carnivore interactions in European landscapes and the social-ecological systems that determine them.
-I am studying the dynamics between returning large carnivore populations (mainly wolf and brown bear), managing authorities and local communities in northern Spain.
-The emphasis of the project is to explore pathways to coexistence, the factors that enable mutual adaptation and how these can be reinforced.
-I will draw on perspectives and theories from both natural and social sciences, using mainly qualitative methods to conduct my analysis.
+I am studying the dynamics between expanding large carnivore populations (mainly wolves), managing authorities and rural communities in northern Spain.
+The emphasis of the project is to explore pathways to coexistence, the social and ecological factors that enable mutual adaptation and how these can be supported.
+I draw on perspectives and theories from both natural and social sciences, using mainly qualitative methods to gather and analyse my data.

 - Human-carnivore conflict and coexistence

 - Conservation governance

 - Political ecology and social justice approaches to conservation